-The nine-month road to Baby can sometimes feel like a long one, so it’s great to know the milestones that you and she are reaching throughout your pregnancy, so that you can keep track of your progress and have a better sense of exactly what is happening through every second of your journey!
-Milestones come in many forms, from estimations about Baby’s development based on time (“she is dreaming every night!”), to milestones that you enter yourself (“Went on maternity leave”).
+The nine-month road to Baby can sometimes feel like a long one, so it’s great to know the milestones that you and they are reaching throughout your pregnancy, so that you can keep track of your progress and have a better sense of exactly what is happening through every second of your journey!
+Milestones come in many forms, from estimations about Baby’s development based on time (“they are dreaming every night!”), to milestones that you enter yourself (“Went on maternity leave”).

 The first trimester is chock-full of pregnancy milestones, as Baby does so much growing and developing in those first 13 weeks.
 First trimester milestones include things like conception, implantation, and a visible heartbeat.
 Other milestones might include telling your partner, or your first purchase of maternity clothes, or any other happenings that you find meaningful and want to keep track of!